LaurentOngaro/UEVaultManager/docs/source/quickstart.rst

   UEVaultManager list

-This will fetch a list of asset available on your account, the first time may take a while depending on how many asset you have.
+This will fetch a list of asset available on your account (only the assets you OWNED), the first time may take a while depending on how many asset you have.

 Saving the list into a CSV file